Interval annotations

 annotation-only style datasets.

-Also consider we have a remapping file param
+Also consider we have a remapping file param to give new annotation labels, which is necessary

 to work with them programmatically, as below.